Apollon77/ioBroker.hue-sync-box/README.md

 ## hue-sync-box adapter for ioBroker

-**This adapter uses the service Sentry.io to automatically report exceptions and code errors and new device schemas to me as the developer.
+**This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.** For more details and for information how to disable the error reporting see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!
+Sentry reporting is used starting with js-controller 3.0.
-More details see below!
-[Sentry](#sentry)**

 ## The adapter requires a Node.js version >= 16.x